top of page

 1. Look forward to Something– Make plans.
 It can be a trip (someplace warm, perhaps?), an outing….something.
 This will help break up the monotony of winter.

 2. Get light!– Exposure to sunlight during the day can help ease symptoms of Seasonal Affective Disorder.
-Start by opening your curtains, facing a window during working hours, or getting a walk in during the day (making sure to always wear sunscreen when out in the sun).
+Start by opening your curtains, facing a window during working hours, or getting a walk-in during the day (making sure to always wear sunscreen when out in the sun).

-3. Set goals– Think about what goals you have for work/home/family/etc!
+3. Set goals Think about what goals you have for work/home/family/etc!
 Have you been wanting to refinish a cabinet?
 Read a new book?
 Try something new with your family?
 Make a list and commit to working toward these goals to keep yourself motivated.

 4. Do good things for yourself- Make an effort to spend time with family, friends and people who are good for you.
 Maintain healthy eating and exercise habits during the winter- this is always a good idea and will help you stay healthy.

 5. If you can't shake the funk....
 Talk with your doctor about medications and treatment options that may help.
 Also, consider going to therapy to discuss your feelings and ways to cope.
+Click here to find a therapist.

 Above all else, simply know that you are not alone.
 S.A.D. affects many people and there is help.